opeyemiajibola/ieeeukiyp.github.io/_posts/3rd_stem/2021-11-10-stem-symposium-leeds-2021_conf.md

 # Awards

 The IEEE UK & Ireland Young Professionals is sponsoring Judges' and Audience's Choice awards for "Best Oral Presentation" and "Best Poster Presentation".
+Each award is up to £100